Home Compare CA.PA vs USFD

 Carrefour vs US Foods Holding: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with US Foods carrying a narrow edge on growth.
-Carrefour still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The structural profiles are close, with Carrefour carrying a narrow edge on valuation.
+US Foods still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity